MicrosoftDocs/powerbi-docs/powerbi-docs/enterprise/service-premium-scale-out-app.md

 ---
-title: Compare scale-out dataset copies
+title: Compare scale-out dataset replicas
-description: Learn how to compare Power BI dataset copies when using the Power BI Dataset Scale-Out feature
+description: Learn how to compare Power BI dataset replicas when using the Power BI Dataset scale-out feature
 author: KesemSharabi
 ms.author: kesharab
 ms.reviewer: ''
 ms.service: powerbi
 ms.subservice: powerbi-premium
 ms.topic: how-to
-ms.date: 01/19/2023
+ms.date: 07/25/2023
 LocalizationGroup: Premium
 ---

-# Compare scale-out dataset copies
+# Compare scale-out dataset replicas

+> [!IMPORTANT]
+> Power BI Dataset Scale-Out is currently in **PREVIEW**.
+This information relates to a prerelease feature that may be substantially modified before being released for General Availability (GA).
+Microsoft makes no warranties, expressed or implied, with respect to the information provided here.

-After enabling [Power BI Dataset Scale-Out](service-premium-scale-out.md), you might want to compare dataset replicas.
+After enabling [Power BI dataset scale-out](service-premium-scale-out.md), you might want to compare dataset replicas.
 The `syncStatus` REST API shows if the *read/write* and *read-only* dataset copies are in sync.
 You can also use the Tabular Object Model (TOM) to build a custom application that connects to both datasets and compares timestamps, metadata, and query results between them.

 This section provides a few Visual Studio app examples for comparing dataset properties when Power BI Dataset Scale-Out is enabled.